beingabstrac/Design-Concepts/Concept - 01/README.md

 ==============================

 <p align="center"> This is Concept - 01 of DesignConcepts. <p>
-Open https://htmlpreview.github.io/ and paste the "index.html" file location to preview it.
+<p> Open https://htmlpreview.github.io/ and paste the "index.html" file location to preview it. <p>

 Result
 -----------